Effluent Storage: Importance of Safety on the Farm

 With many deaths every year we understand that safety can no longer be taken lightly.
 Or as farm owners, workers or managers of the farm think we may not be held personally liable should an accident take place.

 We must take all practicable steps to prevent staff, contractors or even visitors to the farm from having a tragedy.
-Due to the possible severe consequences and ever increasing importance it is critical that farmers, regardless of their role, take an honest assessment as to ‘what’ could go wrong and on the farm and ‘where’ could it happen.
+Due to the possible severe consequences and ever increasing importance it is critical that farmers, regardless of their role, take an honest assessment as to ‘what’ could go wrong and ‘where’ could it happen for safety on the farm.

 At Nevada, we visit a lot of dairy farms throughout New Zealand and have identified that dairy effluent storage ponds/tanks and such like are a potential hazard.
 There have been some tragic cases relating to the use of pump pontoons and it was in this area that Nevada invested hours of research into how these could be made safer so nothing like this ever happens again.